infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - According to a paper on the developmental effects of parent-child separation[^3]
 	-  we learn that the impact includes poorer brain functioning, smaller brain size, lower levels of cognition, and elevated social/behavioural problems, specifically disinhibition, inattention, hyperactivity, and attachment disruptions.
 	- At age 16, early-emerging deficits in problem-solving, attention, spatial planning, and short-term visual attention persisted into adolescence, and the gap in spatial working memory between once-institutionalized and never-institutionalized children widened in comparison to earlier in childhood.
+- According to a paper that studied impact of institutionalisation on child development[^12],
+	-  Morison et al. (1995) found that 78%  of orphanage children were **delayed in all four  areas of development (personal–social, gross  motor, fine motor–adaptive, and language development)**
+	-
 ## Pubertal Development

 - According to a paper on caregiving disruptions and their effect on development, we see that[^2]